-One improvement in GPM over TRMM is that both DPR and CORRA are available in real time, whereas PR and TCI were not in TRMM.
-This allows us to have the same calibrating sensor for all the IMERG runs.
+One improvement in GPM over TRMM is that both DPR and CORRA-G are available in real time, whereas PR and TCI were not in TRMM.
+This allows us to have the same calibrating sensor for all the IMERG runs in Initial Processing (i.e., computations with newly received data).

-Even though CORRA is considered to be the best estimator, in Version 05 (as in Version 04) all of the GPM individual-sensor precipitation products are biased low in the high latitude oceans compared to the GPCP Satellite-Gauge product and estimates based on CloudSat (Behrangi et al. 2014 and subsequent revisions to the approach).
+Even though CORRA is considered to be the best estimator, in V06 (as in V04 and V05) all of the GPM individual-sensor precipitation products are biased low in the high latitude oceans compared to the GPCP Satellite-Gauge product and estimates based on CloudSat (Behrangi et al. 2014 and subsequent revisions to the approach).
 There is some variation between the latter two, but the GPCP can provide regionally varying monthly climatological adjustment factors, while the CloudSat-based data currently only have an annual latitudinal profile over ocean.
-Thus, in Version 05 (as in Version 04) we are making a simple ratio adjustment to bring the CORRA-calibrated constellation estimates in line with what is considered a more reasonable estimate.
+Thus, in V06 (as in V04 and V05) we are making a simple ratio adjustment to bring the CORRA-calibrated constellation estimates in line with what is considered a more reasonable estimate.
 We apply these corrections outside of a somewhat subjectively chosen, seasonally varying low-latitude zone where the ratio of CORRA to GPCP is close to one.
 Meanwhile, over land the CORRA is frequently too high, so a seasonal calibration to GPCP is applied at all latitudes.
 This is not as severe as it first appears, since GPCP includes gauge data, and the complete IMERG products (for all Runs) include calibration to monthly gauge analyses, climatologically for Early and Late, and by month for Final.
+The same principle is applied in the TRMM era using TMI-CORRA.
+Finally, in the TRMM era the CORRA-T calibration must be extended out from 35°N and S to higher latitudes.
+In TMPA this was done with a smooth-fill, which proved to yield problematic results in the cold season, but now the extension can use the actual CORRA-G values to more closely approximate the extension.
+Calibration outside the CORRA-T area of coverage in the GPM era is provided by extrapolating the northernmost and southernmost CORRA-G correction curves at 60° N and S to the poles using a 50-pass iterative smooth-fill technique to obtained corrections in the latitude bands 60°-90° N and S. To add stability to the extrapolated correction curves, the zonal mean of the corrections is computed at 60° N and S and assigned to the 90° N and S zonal bands, respectively.